Siobhan-C/python-api-challenge/README.md

 Add the hotel name and the country as additional information in the hover message for each city in the map.
 (10 points) For each city in the hotel_df DataFrame, use the Geoapify API to find the first hotel located within 10,000 metres of your coordinates (10 points)

+Disclosure note: This note is to acknowledge that I used external resources while working on this project, such as AI/Chatbots (ChatGPT, Bard/Google), consultations with classmates and different tutors, ASU/Bootcamp tutors, ASKBCS, YouTube tutorials, and other online materials (stackoverflow, Google Colab, etc).

+### Questions?
+Contact me here :)